d2l-ai/d2l-en/chapter_preface/index.md

 #@tab jax
 #@save
 from dataclasses import field
-import numpy as np
-import jax
-import jax.numpy as jnp
 import flax
-from jax import random
-from jax import grad, vmap
 from flax import linen as nn
-from flax.training.train_state import TrainState import optax
+from flax.training.train_state import TrainState import jax from jax import numpy as jnp from jax import grad, vmap import numpy as np import optax import torch  # Used for dataloading import torchvision  # Used for dataloading
 ```

 ### Target Audience